merry-berry-acai/T3A2-Part-A/README.md

 By enabling user reviews and ratings, the project fosters a sense of community, where customers can share their experiences and provide valuable feedback on products.
 This helps to continuously improve the offerings and ensures customer satisfaction.

-# Features
+## Features

-## 🍓 Browse Menu
+### 🍓 Browse Menu

 **Feature:**
-Customers can explore the menu, which includes a variety of smoothies, açaí bowls, and other products, each displayed with essential details for an engaging shopping experience.
+Enables customers to easily explore our offerings, directly supporting Objective 1 (Empower Healthy Eating) by showcasing the variety of healthy options.
+This is especially important for Health-Conscious Consumers and Busy Professionals who want to quickly see what's available.

 **Details:**
 - **Categories for Easy Navigation:** Products are grouped into categories like "Smoothies," "Açaí Bowls," and "Snacks" so customers can quickly find what they need.